Press Releases For SEO

 Remember, press releases have been around forever.
 They’re a tried and true method for sharing news.
 Don’t let Google scare you—but do let them make you a bit more cautious and thoughtful about your marketing and content efforts!

 Unless you’ve just woken up from an incredibly long sleep…I’m talking a Rip Van Winkle sleep that’s lasted for years…you know that the face of SEO has changed greatly in recent times.
 Google is constantly making changes to improve its user experience.

 For those of us who have to consider SEO in the work we do, we’ve had to stay on our toes to make sure we’re still doing the right things to maintain our search engine presence.
 Needless to say, a lot has changed over the years, and if you haven’t kept up, your search rankings probably aren’t so great.
 In fact, if you’re still using outdated SEO methods, you might actually be getting penalized for your tactics.

-How SEO Used To Be
+SEO Used To Target Keywords